chadwilken/celiacstarterkit.com/index.markdown

 ## Introduction

 Welcome to the exclusive Celiac Club, where every traveler has a unique journey to share.
 As someone who knows firsthand the challenges of living with celiac disease, I understand the overwhelming feeling of being thrust into this club without a choice.
-But fear not, my friend, because with knowledge comes power, and in this book, I will share everything I wish I had known when I first started out.
+But fear not, my friend, because with knowledge comes power, and in this guide, I will share everything I wish I had known when I first started out.

 Join me as we navigate the ins and outs of celiac disease together.
 From the tricky business of cross contamination to the joys of finding safe and delicious food, we'll cover it all.
 And for those moments when you feel alone, know that there's a community of support waiting for you.